 Nominate Your Team Teach Connect Organisation Admin Today

-The individuals you support may notice other differences, such as:
+The individuals we support may notice differences, such as:

-The children, young people and adults we support learn from seeing the way we behave and copying it.
-When they see us showing respect for others, they’re more likely to do the same thing themselves.
+The children, young people, and adults we support learn from watching us and emulating our behaviour, so if they witness us showing respect for others, they may be more likely to do the same thing themselves.

 Post Rating